jiabingeng/places-service-docs/configure-places-in-the-sdk/places-extension/using-places-without-active-region-monitoring.md

 {% tab title="iOS (Objective-C)" %}

-This code sample shows handling the result provided in the callback of `getNearbyPointsOfInterest:limit:callback:errorCallback:`, an `NSArray<ACPPlacesPoi *> *`:
+The following code sample shows the handling of the result that was provided in the callback of `getNearbyPointsOfInterest:limit:callback:errorCallback:`, an `NSArray<ACPPlacesPoi *> *`:

 ```objectivec
 - (void) handleUpdatedPOIs:(NSArray<ACPPlacesPoi *> *)nearbyPois {